Fania All-Stars: Live in Africa

 Includes Museum admission and complimentary beer courtesy of Harlem Blue.

-Smile, It’s Your Close Up, our nonfiction film series, co-programmed with Jessica Green and Edo Choi of the Maysles Documentary Center, zooms in on key moments, individuals, and communities to pose the question: “What makes New York New York?”
-Each program includes an introduction or conversation with filmmakers or other notable guests.
-To view all of the programs in the series, click here.
+This event is part of the second season of our nonfiction film series, Smile, It’s Your Close Up: New York's Documentaries, co-programmed with Jessica Green and Edo Choi of the Maysles Documentary Center, which zooms in on key moments, individuals, and communities to pose the question: “What makes New York New York?”
+To view all of the programs in the second season of the series, click here.

 $15 for adults | $12 for seniors, students, and educators (with ID) | $10 for Museum and Maysles Documentary Center Members

 Members: To receive your discount, click on the "Buy Tickets" button above, then sign in to your account on the ticketing page.